bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 Summary
 =======
 Is *Neovim is the future of Vim*?
-I say an emphatic **yes**.
+I say it *can* be a part of the future.

-The cleaned up codebase, the development community, the architectural changes all mean that Neovim will innovate at a faster rate than Vim.
-Every Vim user should want Neovim to survive and more than that *thrive*, I believe it is the future of Vim.
+Every Vim user should want Neovim to survive and more than that *thrive*.